canonical/ubuntu-security-documentation/docs/security-features/platform-protections/cpu.rst

    grep ^flags /proc/cpuinfo | head -n1 | egrep --color=auto ' (pae|nx) '

+Enabling NX will depend on the device.
 In a Dell laptop BIOS, look under "Security" / "CPU XD Support": it should be set to "enabled".
 In an American Megatrends BIOS, look under "CPU Features" / "Execute Disable Bit": it should be set to "enabled".
 Some BIOS manufacturers have released firmware updates for their BIOS to allow enabling NX (e.g. Lenovo IdeaPads) so make sure to install the latest BIOS if the NX option is missing.

-In Samsung Netbooks (namely N140) use F2 to enter the BIOS, go to "Advanced", and set "EDB (Execute Disable Bit)" to "enabled".

 On Ubuntu 10.04 Lucid Lynx and later, you can check if your hardware is expected to have NX available by running the command: